 Damage from diabetes can prevent the kidneys from working well.
 In some cases, this can lead to kidney failure.

 Copyright © Nucleus Medical Media, Inc.

-Symptoms may not appear until the kidney damage is very severe.
-Tell your doctor if you have any of these:
+Symptoms may not appear until the kidney damage is severe.
+Symptoms may include:

 Talk with your doctor about the best treatment plan for you.

 Treatment is aimed at preventing or slowing further kidney damage.
 It may involve lifestyle changes and medications.
 Diabetes and blood pressure will both need to be controlled.
 This may help prevent further kidney damage.

 Lifestyle changes that will help control your blood sugar and blood pressure include: